ServiceStack/servicestack.net/MyApp/_posts/2023-01-20_javascript.md

 ### Bringing Simplicity Back

-This template focuses on simplicity and eschews many aspects that has complicated modern JavaScript development,
+The [vue-mjs](https://github.com/NetCoreTemplates/vue-mjs) template focuses on simplicity and eschews many aspects that has complicated modern JavaScript development,
 specifically:

  - No npm node_modules or build tools